Questions about sketchbooks

 When I stopped being precious about my sketchbooks a few years back, they really started to work for me and become major sources of ideas, experimentation and inspirations - and I started to use them heavily and profit from them, which was not the case before.

-Jan Clifton Watford
+Jan Clifton Watford last edited by

 I only use one side of the paper in sketchbooks.
 I think it is because as a akid I was only given recycled paper from my Dad's office and I resented my artwork not being important enough to qualify for new paper.
 Another reason is though that I tend to be heavy handed sometimes and I don't like linr imprints showing through.